 The first graded assignment asks students to make connections within the first assigned reading.The assignment asks students to use the text to formulate a claim of their own.

 The second graded assignment asks students to make connections between texts.
 When texts are placed in “conversation” this way, the two may not address the same explicit topic or employ the same key terms, but careful reading and analysis will reveal commonalities that can be developed into a sustained claim or a line of thinking.
 Finding connections and developing claims are essential to writing in virtually every field.

 The third assignment adds one additional reading.
 Again, students need to explore and explain inter-textual connections, but the third assignment also requires them to develop an independent thesis that synthesizes all three readings.
 The first three assignments present students with multiple points of view, and ask them to make connections, solve problems and arrive at a new level of understanding based on creative and synthetic thinking.

 Taken together, Assignments One, Two, and Three constitute the first “sequence” of the course.
 The second half of the course will be devoted to a new sequence of assignments with new readings.
 The second sequence closely parallels the first, but greater emphasis falls on the following areas:

 The fourth assignment introduces a new reading, which students will connect with one of the previous essays read.

 The final assignment adds a new reading, and students are asked to synthesize three readings, as they were asked to do in Assignment #3.

 The final grade for the course is based on a student's highest sustained level of achievement, over at least two papers, at the end of the term.

 All instructors grade students' papers according to the same standards in Expository Writing.
 We suggest that students refer to this grading criteria throughout the writing and revision processes.
-Please see the attachment below for a guide to the grading criteria.
+Learn more about grading criteria.